mdancho84/mdancho84.github.io/_posts/2016-4-9-A-Data-Scientists-Resources.md

 	A language dedicated to statistics.
 Comes out of the box with everything you need to begin analyzing data.
 The real power is in the libraries R and in the open source IDE [RStudio](https://www.rstudio.com/products/rstudio/).
 Has a huge community supporting it - Check out [R-Bloggers](http://www.r-bloggers.com/) if you don't believe me.
 [RStudio's cheatsheets](https://www.rstudio.com/resources/cheatsheets/) help instead of remembering all the commands.
 The website I use for searching main packages is [rdocumentation.org](http://www.rdocumentation.org/), which has package categorization and searching (a necessity given the number of R packages out there).
 In writing this post, I yet found another good reference website for books and tutorials to get one up and running: [r-dir.com](https://r-dir.com/).

 * 	#### Python:
 	Fast, and ideal for big data applications.
-Also has a huge community of support and great libraries such as matplotlib, scikit-learn, numpy, and pandas.
+Also has a huge community of support and great libraries such as `matplotlib`, `scikit-learn`, `numpy`, and `pandas`.
 Probably one of the best IDE's (I think it's an IDE???) for learning is [Jupyter Notebooks](http://jupyter.org/).
 Before you get started, I recommend checking out [Anaconda's distribution](https://www.continuum.io/downloads), which comes with many of the most widely used packages pre-installed.

 *	#### Excel:
 	It may not be sexy, but it's great for visualizing and pivoting data.
 It has issues will larger datasets, some of which can be managed with powerpivots and powerqueries. `Excel` integrates nicely with relational databases.
 A great reference for Excel with lots of good tutorials is [Chandoo.org](http://chandoo.org/wp/welcome/).
 Chandoo is amazing, and his website is a will help you "become awesome in excel".
 I use it a ton.

 *	#### Databases (SQL / MS Access / MySQL):
 	You need a way to collect data.
 Databases are the key.
-For those interested in SQL, a free tutorial/book is [Learn SQL the Hard Way](http://sql.learncodethehardway.org/book/).
+For those interested in `SQL`, a free tutorial/book is [Learn SQL the Hard Way](http://sql.learncodethehardway.org/book/).

 *	#### Git & Github:
-	Version control is key, which is where Git comes in.
+	Version control is key, which is where `Git` comes in.
 GitHub helps with the communication/collaboration aspects.
 And, this website is built on GitHub!
 You can [download it here](https://github.com/mdancho84/mdancho84.github.io).

 ## Now go forth and learn.
 Onward and upward.